 How do I register for testing?

+What happens if a student does not meet Stanford's testing requirements?
 In order to maximize the health and safety of our community, we have put in place a new protocol to support the required testing program.

-Will students who are currently living on campus be tested in the same locations and at the same times as students who are newly arrived?
+Will undergraduates who are currently living on campus be tested in the same locations and at the same times as undergraduate students who are newly arrived?
 Yes.
 However, as a reminder, the COVID screening program conducted by Verily is meant for asymptomatic students.
-All students, including new arrivals, need to observe infection prevention practices, such as physical distancing, face coverings, and frequent handwashing.
+All undergraduate students, including new arrivals, need to observe infection prevention practices, such as physical distancing, face coverings, and frequent handwashing.
 Testing is conducted by appointment to minimize crowding.
 We want to encourage new arrivals to obtain testing as soon as they come to campus so that we can identify, confirm, monitor, and offer support to any students who test positive for COVID.

 Will testing be conducted outdoors?
 If not, what is the airflow situation, how crowded will the testing facility (including lines) be at a given time, and what steps are being taken to minimize contact between students during the testing process (other than standing six feet apart)?
 Testing is conducted by appointment only to minimize crowding.
 Students will line up outdoors, and be asked to comply with infection prevention protocols including remaining 6 feet apart.
 There will be no lines inside the hall.
 The testing site is designed to minimize contact between students.
 Testing stations are spaced far apart and there will be limited contact between the student and healthcare worker observing the self-administered test.
 Although appointments are for 15 minutes, each test takes approximately 5 minutes, allowing time for sanitization between students.
 The room ventilation is designed so that fresh air is brought in from the outside, and air is pushed out of the room, rather than recycled.
 The Hall will have two doors open on opposite sides to facilitate air circulation.